 If you are looking to travel to Lyon in winter, don’t worry – there is plenty to keep you occupied (and beyond just its world-famous cuisine)!
 Keep reading to find out more!

-Lyon is renowned for its delicious food and close proximity to wine country.
-But, there is plenty going on in winter in Lyon that makes a trip there more than worthwhile!
+Lyon is renowned for its delicious food and proximity to wine country.
+But, plenty is going on in winter in Lyon that makes a trip there more than worthwhile!

-In this guide, we cover the best things to do in Lyon in winter – and yes, it does include food and wine.
+In this guide, I cover the best things to do in Lyon in winter – and yes, it does include food and wine.
 But it also includes light festivals and beyond!

-Did we miss any of the best things to do during the winter or Christmas in Lyon?
+Did I miss any of the best things to do during the winter or Christmas in Lyon?
 Let us know in the comments.
 Thanks!

 Winter in Lyon Quick Facts